Skip to main content

 The assessment of a therapy’s safety profile does not conclude upon its initial approval.
 Post-marketing surveillance, or Phase 4 trials, represents a critical, ongoing commitment to patient safety.
 This process is designed to detect any safety signals that may only become apparent over long-term use or in a more diverse patient population than was studied in pre-approval clinical trials.
 A prominent example of this is the focus on cardiovascular health in relation to testosterone therapies.

 In the mid-2010s, concerns arose from some studies suggesting a potential increase in cardiovascular events like heart attack and stroke among men using testosterone products.
-This prompted the FDA to mandate a boxed warning on product labels and to require manufacturers to conduct large-scale, long-term to specifically investigate this risk.
+This prompted the FDA to mandate a boxed warning on product labels and to require manufacturers to conduct large-scale, long-term clinical trials to specifically investigate this risk.
 The most significant of these was the TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) trial.

 Post-marketing surveillance acts as a safety net, allowing regulators to continuously evaluate a therapy’s real-world performance and update its risk profile as new data emerge.